 Why this matters: Level 1 is a simple first move that can open the door to real additional income.
 Then, if you choose to grow into Level 2 and Level 3, the government-funded wage top-up grows with you.

-Best move now: Do not wait until the last minute.
+Best move now: Start early.
 Apply early, understand your timing, and start the easiest path first.

 How to start: